flipflop-fun/sdk/README.md

 ### MintButton Component
 The primary component for integrating Proof of Mint functionality.

+### LaunchTokenButton Component
+A comprehensive component for launching new tokens with integrated file upload and metadata management.

 #### Props
 | Property           | Type                 | Required | Default     | Description                     |
 |--------------------|----------------------|----------|-------------|---------------------------------|